h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Admissible Machine Learning
 ===========================

-We introduce some new concepts and tools to aid the design of *admissible learning algorithms* that are efficient (enjoy good predictive accuracy), fair (prevent discrimination against minority groups), and interpretable (provide mechanistic understanding) to the best possible extent.
+We introduce some new concepts and tools to aid the design of *admissible learning algorithms* that are efficient (enjoy good predictive accuracy), fair (minimize discrimination against minority groups), and interpretable (provide mechanistic understanding) to the best possible extent.

 Admissible ML introduces two methodological tools: Infogram and L-features.